 2b.
 Leads and supports practice development in the care and support of children young people and their families and carers, within contemporary society.

-Situational ju dgement test Кпом ledge K25 Theoretical approaches to contemporary social issues that affect family life and the care of children and young people K26 The priority practice areas in the specific context and their responsibilit K27 Ethical and professional approaches to practice in a partnership context Pass criteria SJT19 Has broad knowledge and understanding of well-established theories and concepts within a range of specific social issues that affect family life and the care of children and young people (within the context of the work, such as domestic abuse, poverty, mental health, substance misuse, disability) and recognises the areas where the knowledge base is most/least secure (K25) SJT20 Sound knowledge base of priority areas that are the focus of local strategic direction relating to children, young people and families.
+K25 Theoretical approaches to contemporary social issues that affect family life and the care of children and young people

+K26 The priority practice areas in the specific context and their responsibilities within it

+K27 Ethical and professional approaches to practice in a partnership context

+SJT19 Has broad knowledge and understanding of well-established theories and concepts within a range of specific social issues that affect family life and the care of children and young people (within the context of the work, such as domestic abuse, poverty, mental health, substance misuse, disability) and recognises the areas where the knowledge base is most/least secure (K25)

+SJT20 Sound knowledge base of priority areas that are the focus of local strategic direction relating to children, young people and families.
 Demonstrates good critical insight into the associated issues and can use knowledge and understanding to evaluate working practices.
+(K26)

-(K26) SJT21 Has sound knowledge base on which to explore and analyse ethical and professional approaches to practice in a partnership context within the discipline, with some detail and autonomy (K27) Competence interview Skills S27 Leads, implements and evaluates effective approaches to practice in specific contexts S28 Audits and measures performance effectively within a multi-agency context S29 Effectively uses and shares information and data S30 Leads and develops new approaches to early intervention in partnership practice Pass criteria Distinction criteria MC51 Oversees and monitors approaches to practice against set criteria in a specific working context, whilst keeping the child's individual needs at the centre of their work.
+SJT21 Has sound knowledge base on which to explore and analyse ethical and professional approaches to practice in a partnership context within the discipline, with some detail and autonomy (K27)

+S27 Leads, implements and evaluates effective approaches to practice in specific contexts

+\$28 Audits and measures performance effectively within a multi-agency context

+\$29 Effectively uses and shares information and data

+\$30 Leads and develops new approaches to early intervention in partnership practice

+Pass criteria Distinction criteria MC51 Oversees and monitors approaches to practice against set criteria in a specific working context, whilst keeping the child's individual needs at the centre of their work.
 Identifies the strengths and weaknesses of practice, indicating the possibilities for improvement.
 (S27) MC55 Demonstrates judgement and discrimination in monitoring and evaluating approaches to practice in a specific working context, always keeping the child's individual needs at the centre of their work.
+Provides

+MC52 Examines and monitors the performance of multi-agency practice working arrangements against set criteria.
+Identifies the strengths and weaknesses of multi-agency practice, indicating the possibilities for improvement.
+(S28)

+MC53 Shows evidence of involvement in a range of information sharing and data exchange within a specific working context, that contributes to the delivery of positive outcomes for children, young people and families.
+(S29)

+MC54 Sets high expectations for the quality of early intervention practice across the team and the partnership and provides systematic opportunities to enhance and refresh practice including assessment and safeguarding practices.
+(S30)

-Provides feedback to staff and partners, and offers clear insights into strategies for improvement.
-(S27) MC56 Demonstrates judgement and discrimination in monitoring and evaluating the performance of multi-agency practice working arrangements.
+feedback to staff and partners, and offers clear insights into strategies for improvement.
+(S27)

+MC56 Demonstrates judgement and discrimination in monitoring and evaluating the performance of multi-agency practice working arrangements.
 Provides feedback on performance and offers clear insights into strategies for improvement.
+(S28)

-(S28) MC57 Demonstrates active engagement in identifying building and facilitating collaboration in sharing information and data with a wide and diverse range of partners, within a specific working context.
+MC57 Demonstrates active engagement in identifying building and facilitating collaboration in sharing information and data with a wide and diverse range of partners, within a specific working context.
 (S29) MC58 Encourages and supports others to analyse and continually improve the quality of early intervention practice across a range of different working contexts.
 Uses critical reflection to consider effective solutions and engage others in the evaluation of assessment, intervention and safeguarding practice.
-(S30) Amplification
+(S30)

 - Theories and concepts within a range of specific social issues could include:

-- \circ functionalist
+- o functionalist

 - o conflict

-- symbolic interactionist theories
+- o symbolic interactionist theories

 - Local strategic direction could include:

 - o local council

 - o voluntary and community sector organisations

 - Ethical and professional approaches personal and professional ethics and responsibilities regarding the duty of care and legal responsibility, could include:

 - o utilitarian or consequence

-- negative or positive rights
+- o negative or positive rights

-- virtue-based and ethical reasoning
+- o virtue-based and ethical reasoning